-The fact is I probably would have sent him the book – my own copy, inscription included – had it not been for an acute gut feeling that Silverman doesn’t much appreciate being bested by fellow freelancers.
+The fact is, I probably would have sent him the book – my own copy, inscription included – had it not been for an acute gut feeling that Silverman doesn’t much appreciate being bested by his contemporaries.

 Gig the Guy, For God Sakes